PromptExecution/rust-cargo-docs-rag-mcp/README.md

-# CrateDocs MCP
+# Rust Cargo Docs RAG MCP

-This is an MCP (Model Context Protocol) server that provides tools for Rust crate documentation lookup.
+`rust-cargo-docs-rag-mcp` is an MCP (Model Context Protocol) server that provides tools for Rust crate documentation lookup.
 It allows LLMs to look up documentation for Rust crates they are unfamiliar with.

 ## Features